UTS-eResearch/data_directory_cataloger/USAGE.md

 flagged as a warning that a metadata field might be missing.

 The README.yaml should be in StrictYAML format (https://github.com/crdoconnor/strictyaml).

+## Writing your Initial README.yaml Files

+This short script can save a lot of time by writing a README.yaml file into each of the immediate subdirectories of a top level directory.
+The text of the README.yaml file that will be written is in the script.
+You need to edit it to change the text.

+    $ ./write_readmes.py top_level-directory

 ## How to run the DDC Program